 Being involved in a Florida car accident can be a scary and overwhelming experience.
-If you find yourself in this situation, hiring a car accident lawyer from Fetterman & Associates, PA, is highly recommended.
+If you find yourself in this situation, hiring a car accident lawyer from Fetterman Law is highly recommended.

 It’s also important to know what factors may impact your case and claim for damages.
 Here you can learn more about these factors and how to ensure you get the best possible outcome.